of California, San Diego, La Jolla, California. Doctor of Philosophy

 Kalter, Susan, ed.
 Stories for a Nuclear Age: John Joseph Mathews’ Unpublished Short Stories of the 1940s and 1950s.

 Kalter, Susan.
-“Silence Dogood?: Contexts for alliance and alliance-breaking in the Native American Discourses of Benjamin Franklin’s Autobiography.”
-Invited article for Approaches to Teaching Benjamin Franklin’s Autobiography (a proposed addition to the Modern Language Association’s Approaches to Teaching series).
-Volume under MLA review.
+“Silence Do good?: Contexts for alliance and alliance-breaking in the Native American Discourses of Benjamin Franklin’s Autobiography.”
+Submitted for peer review to Early American Literature.

 Kalter, Susan.
 Cultures of Imperialism and Resistance: the Louisiana Territory in Literature.
 A serial exploration of the multinational, multilingual literature and history of the Louisiana territory, investigating British, French, Indian-nations, Spanish, and U.S. narratives of the region.